$31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

 Learn and effectively utilized specialized computer software related to assigned function

 Learn accounting policies, procedures, and requirements of the District

 Learn quickly the specialized procedures and functions of various operating units of the District

 Education and Experience:

-A. A bachelor's degree from a recognized college or university preferably with a major in accounting, finance, business administration, economics or a closely related field or a valid license to practice as a Certified Public Accountant in California AND one year of full-time, paid, professional-level experience in auditing with an internal or commercial auditing department or firm, or in accounting.
+B. A bachelor's degree from a recognized college or university preferably with a major in accounting, finance, business administration, economics or a related field or a valid license to practice as a Certified Public Accountant in California AND one year of full-time, paid, professional-level experience in auditing with an internal or commercial auditing department or firm, or in accounting.
 Experience with a public agency is desirable.

 A valid Class "C" California driver's license is required.

 Travel to locations throughout the District is required.